awsdocs/aws-global-accelerator-dev-guide/doc_source/using-byoip.md

 ## Advertise the address range through AWS<a name="using-byoip.advertise"></a>

 After the address range is provisioned, it's ready to be advertised\.
 You must advertise the exact address range that you provisioned\.
 You can't advertise only a portion of the provisioned address range\.

-We recommend that you stop advertising your IP address range from other locations before you advertise it through AWS\.
-If you keep advertising your address range from other locations, we can't reliably support it or troubleshoot issues\.
-Specifically, we can't guarantee that traffic to the address range will enter our network\.
+In addition, you must stop advertising your IP address range from other locations before you advertise it through AWS\.

 You must advertise \(or stop advertising\) your address range using the CLI or Global Accelerator API operations\.
 This functionality is not available in the AWS console\.